JavierPortella/GraphQL-Facebook-Marketplace-Ropa/README.md

 # GraphQL-Facebook-Marketplace-Ropa

-Scrape facebook marketplace from any category into a .xlsx file from a previous day, needing a facebook account to perform it.
+Scrape facebook marketplace from any category into a .xlsx file from the current day, needing a facebook account to perform it.

 ## Tech Stack